Vigneshkalvium/E-Commerce_follow_along/README.md

 - Display these **product cards** on the homepage.

 This milestone focuses on designing a reusable product card and integrating it into the homepage to showcase multiple products effectively. 🚀

+# Milestone 9 - Creating a Product Form

+## Why Create a Product Form?
+The Product Form is essential for adding new products to the database.
+It allows users to input product details, which will be stored in MongoDB Atlas and displayed on the Products Home Page.

+## Key Features of the Product Form:
+- **Product Details Input:** The form collects essential details like:
+  - Product Name
+  - Price
+  - Category
+  - Description
+  - Stock Availability
+- **Data Storage:** The entered data will be saved in MongoDB Atlas.
+- **Future Enhancements (for experimentation):**
+  - **Admin Access:** Only admins can upload products.
+  - **Shop Profiles:** A user with a "Shop Profile" can add and manage products.

+## Steps to Implement:
+1. **Create a Product Form** in **React/HTML** to collect product details.
+2. **Handle Form Submission** to store the product data in MongoDB.
+3. **Restrict Access** (Optional Enhancements) based on user roles (Admin/Shop).

+This milestone helps in understanding how to structure and manage product data efficiently.